MoleSof/Neon_Purge_Disk_Cleaner/README.md

   -Can Release Purged Files (Already Deleted Files)

-  -ToDo Add PacMan, Fix Deamon to loop at run at set times, Basic GUI FrontEnd, poll the 'The Radical Cleaner'.
+  -ToDo Add PacMan, Fix Deamon to loop at run at set times, Basic GUI FrontEnd, poll the 'The Radical Cleaner' deb patch for apt.